kmonsoor/blog.kmonsoor.com/content/articles/personal-shortlink-server-using-Caddy.md

 Summary: Yeah, there are tons of open-source, full-fledged link-shorteners.
 But, none were exactly what I wanted.
 Hence, the minimal approach only ulitizing the amazing webserver, `Caddy`.
 Here, we go ...
 ---

-Before I tell you anything at all, please note that I've used the term "shortlink-server" instead of url-shortener because the difference is significant; at least for this post.
+Before I go into any details, please note that I've used the term "shortlink-server" instead of url-shortener because the difference is significant for this post.
+A url-shortener takes a long url, and gives a short url, then redirects any requests for the shortened link to its long counterpart.
+On the contrary, shortlink-server takes both the long and short url, then only do the redirect-ion part.

 Backstory
 ---------
 If I wanted an amazing, personal url-shortener or "go link" server, there are many amazing solutions out there, which are not only free or open-source, but full-fledged as well for personal or public usage.
-Rather, I wanted some "service" that will resolve my personal, short links.
-I have been using bit.ly for a long time, but problem is it is -- for some God forsaken reason -- blocked by the Bangladeshi govt.
-So, I needed a replacement to "glocal".
+Rather, I wanted some "service" that will "resolve" my personal, short links.
+I have been using bit.ly for a long time for its customizable "short-half" part, but the problem with bit.ly is -- for some God forsaken reason -- blocked by the Bangladeshi govt.
+So, I needed a replacement to be properly "glocal".
-There are many free (unbranded) and commercial (branded) option as well, but I wanted something that will be resolved via my hosted service and as cheap as possible.
-So, basically solution for a poor, nerd :D
+There are many free (unbranded) and commercial (branded) option as well, but I wanted something that will be resolved via my hosted service (and personal domain) and as cheap as possible.
+So, basically solution for a poor nerd :D

 Before jumped into this solution, I tried (deployed & tested) few others myself, mainly [kellegous/go](https://github.com/kellegous/go), [kutt.it](kutt.it) and [adamyi/golinks](https://github.com/adamyi/golinks).
 But, all of them too featureful for my needs.

-What I wanted is able to:
+What I wanted is to be able to:

  * resolve only my custom shortlinks (hence, no need for url-shortener)
  * not a public, internet-facing service (hence, any frontend, authentication and email verification would be overkill )
  * minimal setup (if possible, no webapp at all)

-Given my previous experience with `Caddy` webserver, which is an amazing one([why?](https://caddyserver.com/docs/)), I knew Caddy has something for me under the sleeve to meet my minimal set of requirements.
+Given my previous experience with `Caddy` webserver, which is an amazing one([why?](https://caddyserver.com/docs/)), I had a gut feeling that Caddy has something for me -- under the sleeve -- to meet my minimal set of requirements.
 Thankfully, I managed to find it.

 I believe NGINX, currently the most popular webserver, has some kind of similar mechanism as well.
 But, I'm not an expert and once I was genuinely intimidated by its config file syntax.
 YMMV.

 What you gonna need?